Francesco Hayez

 Francesco Hayez (/it/; 10 February 1791 – 12 February 1882) was an Italian painter.
-He is considered one of the leading artists of Romanticism in mid-19th-century Milan, and is renowned for his grand historical paintings, political allegories, and portraits.
+He is considered one of the leading artists of Romanticism in mid-19th-century Milan, and is known for his grand historical paintings, political allegories, and portraits, in an Italian version of 19th-century Academic style.

 Biography

 Training and early work

 Francesco Hayez was from a relatively poor family from Venice.
 His father, Giovanni, was a fisherman of French origin while his mother, Chiara Torcella, was from Murano.
 Francesco was the youngest of five sons.
 Hayez displayed a predisposition for drawing since childhood.
 He was placed at a very early age in the Venetian studio of his uncle, the antiquarian Giovanni Binasco, who hoped to train him as a restorer of paintings.

-In 1798 he started to study painting under Francesco Maggiotto and gained his first experience of the Neoclassical style.
-His artistic education was completed, in the years 1800–03, by visits to the Galleria Farsetti, Venice, where he studied the plaster casts of antique sculptures and the reproductions of paintings by Giovanni da Udine from the Vatican.
+In 1798, he started to study painting under Francesco Maggiotto and gained his first experience of the Neoclassical style.
+His artistic education was completed, in the years 1800–1803, by visits to the Galleria Farsetti, Venice, where he studied the plaster casts of antique sculptures and the reproductions of paintings by Giovanni da Udine from the Vatican.
 In 1803 he attended life drawing classes at the old Accademia di Pittura e Scultura in the Fonteghetto della Farina, and between 1802 and 1806 he studied the use of colour in classes run by the painter from Bergamo, Lattanzio Querena, a skilful portraitist and a copyist of 16th-century Venetian paintings.

-In 1807 Hayez produced a competent Portrait of the Artist’s Family (Treviso, Museo Luigi Bailo).
+In 1807, Hayez produced a Portrait of the Artist’s Family (Treviso, Museo Luigi Bailo).
 In 1808 he was finally able to enter the Accademia di Belle Arti di Venezia, recently modernized in its teaching methods by Leopoldo Cicognara, who was to remain an important adviser and patron for Hayez.
 He then attended the painting school run by the Neoclassicist Teodoro Matteini.

-In 1809 Hayez won a scholarship to study at the Accademia di San Luca in Rome and left Venice in October, travelling south via Rovigo, Bologna, Florence (where he met the painters Pietro Benvenuti, Giuseppe Bezzuoli and Francesco Nenci) and Siena.
+In 1809, Hayez won a scholarship to study at the Accademia di San Luca in Rome and left Venice in October, travelling south via Rovigo, Bologna, Florence (where he met the painters Pietro Benvenuti, Giuseppe Bezzuoli and Francesco Nenci) and Siena.
 At Rome, as well as studying the Antique, he spent a great deal of time studying the works of Raphael in the Vatican Stanze and visiting the workshop of the sculptor Antonio Canova, who was to have an enormous influence on him.
 Hayez was also able to meet many Italian and foreign artists in Rome, for example Tommaso Minardi, Jean-Auguste-Dominique Ingres and the Lukasbrüder, a group that would always hold a particular fascination for him.

-In 1811 he entered a competition set by the Accademia of Naples, to which he travelled in the company of his friend the sculptor Rinaldo Rinaldi.
-Despite his failure to be accepted for the competition, he remained in Naples in order to study its antiquities and to complete drawings of its Renaissance monuments for Leopoldo Cicognara’s Storia della scultura (3 vols, Venice, 1813–18).
+In 1811, he entered a competition set by the Accademia of Naples, to which he travelled in the company of his friend the sculptor Rinaldo Rinaldi.
+Despite his failure to be accepted for the competition, he remained in Naples in order to study its antiquities and to complete drawings of its Renaissance monuments for Leopoldo Cicognara's Storia della scultura (3 vols, Venice, 1813–1818).